AutoPackAI/beebot/README.md

 ### Persistence

-If you would like to enable persistence, start a Postgres database (or use your own), with `docker compose up -d`.
+Persistence is _required_.
+It is recommended that you use Docker for starting a Postgres database.
+This can be done simply by executing `docker compose up -d`.

-Then, set the `DATABASE_URL` environment variable in your .env file.
-If you're using docker, you can set this to `DATABASE_URL=postgresql://postgres:postgres@localhost:5432/postgres`.

 ## Running